-Tai Ji Quan: Moving for Better Balance™ (TJQMBB; formally known as Tai Chi: Moving for Better Balance) is an evidence-based fall prevention program derived from a contemporary routine known as Simplified 24-Form Tai Ji Quan (pronounced tye gee chuwan).
-TJQMBB consists of an 8-form core with built-in practice variations and a subroutine of Tai Ji Quan - Mini Therapeutic MovementsTM, which, collectively, comprise a set of functional Tai Ji Quan exercises.
+Tai Ji Quan: Moving for Better Balance™ (TJQMBB; formally known as Tai Chi: Moving for Better Balance) is an evidence-based fall prevention program derived from a contemporary routine known as Simplified 24-Form Tai Ji Quan.
+TJQMBB consists of an 8-form core.
 TJQMBB represents a substantive enhancement of traditional Tai Ji Quan training and performance as it transforms martial arts movements into a therapeutic regimen aimed at improving postural stability, awareness, and mindful control of body positioning in space, functional walking, movement symmetry and coordination, range of motion around the ankle and hip joints, and lower-extremity muscle strength.
 It has also been shown to be an effective cardiac rehabilitation program for those unable to participate in a formal cardiac rehabilitation program.
 It is an effective program for persons with Parkinson's and fibromyalgia.

 Intended Target Population

-Each Monday and Thursday evening from 5:00 p.m. - 6:00 p.m. in the Church Gathering Space
+Training Protocol Each Monday and Thursday evening from 5:00 p.m. - 6:00 p.m. in the Church Gathering Space.

 (405) 340-0691 x197